Depression & Bipolar Mood Disorders in Portland

 If You’re Suffering From Depression, You’re Not Alone

-On Your Own, It’s Hard To Figure Out The Causes Of Depression
+On Your Own, It's Hard To Figure Out All The Causes Of Depression

 Sometimes the causes of depression have less to do with difficult life circumstances and more to do with genetics, brain chemistry, and biological factors.
-Depression often runs in families, as does suicidal ideation.
+Depression often runs in families, as does the risk of committing suicide.

-As a mental health professional who offers both psychotherapy and medication management, I can help you gain control of your symptoms and get to the bottom of your struggles, enabling you to find quick relief and long-lasting healing.
+As a mental health professional with over 10 years of rigorous training from Harvard, Cornell, and Columbia, I can help you gain control of your symptoms and get to the bottom of your struggles, enabling you to find quick relief and long-lasting healing.

 Depression Treatment Is A Chance To Rekindle Your Sense Of Hope

 By working together, creating a plan, and utilizing the assistance of medications and psychotherapy, a full recovery is possible.
 My patients get better.
-We begin the recovery process on day one at our first meeting.
+We begin the recovery process on day one, during our first meeting at my Nob Hill office.

-Since I am both a psychiatrist and therapist, I am able to offer medical testing, antidepressants, and diagnostic services in addition to depression therapy.
+Since I am both a psychiatrist and therapist, with residencies from Massachusetts General Hospital and Cornell-Columbia Presbyterian Medical Center, I am able to offer medical testing, medication management, and diagnostic services in addition to depression therapy.

 What To Expect In Depression Treatment Sessions